openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/connecting_openMINDS_instances.rst

 For selected schemas, the openMINDS framework provides curated `instance libraries`_.
 If desired, these globally defined library instances can be linked in the same way as user-defined instances.

-For example, the Organization schema requires the property ``type``, which expects a linked instance of type `OrganizationType schema`_.
+For example, the Organization schema requires the property `type`_, which expects a linked instance of schema type `OrganizationType`_.

 Instead of defining an individual instance (as we did above for SouvereignState), we use the `openMINDS OrganizationType library`_ and simply reference the desired type (`organizational unit`_) using its openMINDS-defined ``"@id"``: